We all know someone like Mike, whose idea of a dream job is sitting alone at his computer, headphones on and focused on his data entry.

 If you have a foundation that establishes clear goals, builds on the strengths of your team members, and offers them autonomy, you may have the ingredients for a successful multi-disciplined team.

-ONE: Set goals for each job and the team
+Set goals for each job and the team

 Be clear from the start what each person’s job entails.
 Job descriptions, as well as performance expectations, should be shared with each employee and the team.